 A study could investigate the effects of sea level rise and changes in oceanic dynamics with global climate change on the dynamic erosive processes of this community.

 This community is currently known from the Coastal Lowlands ecozone of eastern Long Island in Suffolk County.
-It primarily occurs on the eastern end of Long Island, along the south shore, but also appears in discontinuous patches along the north shore.
+It primarily occurs on the eastern end of Long Island, along the south shore, but also appears in discontinuous patches along the north shore and east to Plum Island and Fishers Island.
 It may extend west into Nassau County.

 Maritme bluffs occur along the North Atlantic Coast from Long Island, New York to Maine.